Gowtham-612/Writers-Hub/README.md

 # Writers Hub - Social Media Platform for Writers

-A full-stack social media platform designed specifically for writers, featuring AI-powered writing assistance, real-time chat, file uploads, and a vibrant community of authors.
+A full-stack social media platform designed specifically for writers, featuring AI-powered writing assistance, real-time chat, and a vibrant community of authors.

 ## 🚀 Features